Methods of Japanese Charting + On-Chain Indicators.

 Technical considerations:

-• The analyses will focus on the price, supply, demand, and holders of Bitcoin.
+• The analyses will focus on price, supply, demand, and Bitcoin holders.

-• I selected 6 on-chain indicators: 1) Realized Price UTXO (1d-1s), 2) NUPL - Net Unrealized Profit/Loss of Holders, 3) Apparent Demand Growth, 4) Holdings of Funds (Wall Street ETFs), 5) Realized Price UTXO (1s-1m), and 6) Realized Price UTXO (1m-3m), showcasing them with 3 methods of Japanese charting: 1) Renko, 2) Traditional Candles, and 3) Heikin-Ashi Inspired Candles.
+• I selected 6 on-chain indicators: 1) Realized Price UTXO (1d-1s), 2) NUPL - Net Unrealized Profit/Loss of Holders, 3) Apparent Demand Growth, 4) Fund Holdings (Wall Street ETFs), 5) Realized Price UTXO (1s-1m), and 6) Realized Price UTXO (1m-3m), and I show them with 3 Japanese charting methods: 1) Renko, 2) traditional candles, and 3) Heikin-Ashi inspired candles.

-• Most of these indicators are commonly represented in line or area format in the same color and on a daily timeframe.
+• Most of these indicators are commonly represented in line or area format of the same color and on a daily timeframe.

-• All price values noted in yellow correspond to the market price of Bitcoin (closes or highs), they are NOT values of the indicators.
-Specifically, what you are about to see are price annotations over on-chain market indicators, to conduct a complete analysis of BTC.
+• All price values shown in yellow correspond to the market price of Bitcoin (closes or highs), NOT indicator values.
+Specifically, what you will see are price annotations on top of on-chain market indicators, to enable a complete analysis of BTC.

 • This work is public and auditable.

-I learned to develop my own charts with the assistance of Claude and I use the CryptoQuant database.
+• I learned to develop my own charts with the assistance of Claude and use the CryptoQuant database.

-• Lastly, beyond the charts presented, I show different types of analyses I conducted in English on CQ combining price action and on-chain indicators.
+• Finally, beyond the charts presented, I show different types of analyses I conducted in English in CQ combining price action and on-chain indicators.

 1) 1st Realized Price UTXO.
 Renko.

-These are smoothed average prices with on-chain data derived from the gross market price.
+These are smoothed average prices using on-chain data derived from the gross market price.
 They can be comparable to traditional moving averages (SMA50).

 Market history, 2020-2026.